RustyKnight/BabelFish/README.md

     case level

 We also have the same issue with the plural terms, which means they tend to have `PluralWith` appended to the key name

+## `struct`

+This outputs the localisations into groups of `struct`s, under a master `Localized` `struct`

+This approach internally generates the localized `String`, so you'd only need to call `Localized.TimeOffRequest.Label.typeWith(timeOffSubType.name)` and the function would automatically load the translation for the specified key.

+This approach is generally simpler, as the `enum` approach requires a significant amount of additional "boiler plate" code (under the hood) to achieve the same result and the `struct` approach will automatically return the translated `String` without a need for an additional function call.

+## Which to use?

+Which ever makes the most sense to you

 # Helpful hints